cockpit-project/cockpit/doc/protocol.md

 boundaries of the messages are arbitrary, and depend on how the kernel and socket buffer things.

-Non-UTF8 data is not supported.
+Non-UTF8 data is forced into UTF8 with a replacement character.

 Additional "open" command options should be specified with a channel of this payload type: